FAMILIAR-project/HackOurLanguages-SIF/README.md

    * Project: Hack your own Variability Modeling DSL http://tinyurl.com/HackDSLProject1718
  * Automated reasoning (e.g., with solvers) and synthesis of variants (2h, MA 17/10)
  * Families of DSLs: Safely Reusing Tools accross DSLs (2h, JMJ 26/10)
- * Cost-effective strategies for verifying billions of variants (2h, MA)
  * DSLs for Model Based Testing, Integration of formal methods (2h, JMJ 9/11)
+ * Cost-effective strategies for verifying billions of variants (2h, MA, 14/11)

 ### What you will master